BOJ to consider buying green bonds as part of Asian efforts to nurture market - source

 “This is aimed at helping to catalyze further deepening of local currency-denominated green bond markets in the region,” EMEAP said in the statement.

-The BOJ will take part in the initiative as part of a range of measures it will take to combat climate change, which will be announced as early as this month, the source said on condition of anonymity due to the sensitivity of the matter.
+The BOJ is expected to announce a range of measures it will take to combat climate change as early as this month.

+Reporting by Takahiko Wada; Writing by Tetsushi Kajimoto and Leika Kihara; Editing by Chang-Ran Kim and Ana Nicolaci da Costa

 Our Standards: The Thomson Reuters Trust Principles.